-Other common signs that your relationships may need a holiday are when all you can find to talk about is work or the endless list of jobs to do around the house.
+Other common signs that your relationship may need a holiday or a valentines day break, are when all you can find to talk about is work or the endless list of jobs to do around the house.
 Or the things you used to think were fun have completely lost their sparkle.
 If any of this is ringing a bell, then it's time that you, and your relationships, had a break.

 Someone once said that the best way to spell love is "T.I.M.E".
 Regrettably, time is something that many of us are hard pressed to find.
 Whether it's time to spend with a loved one, or children, or other family members, we live in a stressful and busy world where many of us are juggling full-time careers with looking after a family and running a home.
 On top of that, many of us now recognise the importance of looking after our mental and physical health, so we're also trying to squeeze in an exercise routine and relaxation into our overstretched lives.
 But how can we look after our relationship health?

 Time is essential for relationships to both survive and thrive because without time together we forget how to laugh and to love.
 When we spend time with each other it demonstrates our priorities in life.
 It shows our loved ones that they matter and that being with them is important to us.
 But unfortunately we all only have 24 hours a day and 7 days a week so often the only way to make more time for our relationships is to have a complete break away; to get the diary out and block out some "us" time.